For those who love a good waterfall hike, add Crabtree Falls in Nelson County to your ever-growing list of must-do hikes in Virginia.

 This waterfall tops them all at a height of 1,214 feet tall.
 It’s literally as tall – maybe taller – than an actual skyscraper.
 Now that’s tall.

-According to Nelson County, Crabtree Falls is the “highest vertical drop cascading waterfall east of the Mississippi River.”
+According Nelson County, Crabtree Falls is the highest waterfall east of the Mississippi River.
 Seriously, so tall.

 Crabtree Falls puts on a good show too thanks to five tumbling cascades that are within view nearly every step of the hike along burbling Crabtree Creek.

-This 3.3-mile out-and-back hike has a good bit of elevation to reach the top of the falls, but this view-packed hike will put a smile on your face with each step.
+The total distance of this out-and-back hike is 3.3 miles.
+There is a good bit of elevation, but this view-packed hike will put a smile on your face with each step.